 Sang-Hyun, a South Korean Catholic priest, volunteers to become a subject in an experiment where he is injected with a deadly virus and then receives a blood transfusion that cures him.
 He is the only one of 500 people to survive the experiment and returns home, regarded as having miraculous healing abilities by his parishioners.
 He is approached by Mrs Ra, who asks him to come and tend her ailing son, his childhood friend Kang-woo.
 Invited to their weekly mah-jong nights, Sang-Hyun is drawn to Tae-jun, Kang-woo’s wife, an orphan who was taken in by Mrs Ra.
 At the same time, symptoms of the disease keep returning and Sang-Hyun finds that he can only hold these back by drinking blood, which he takes from the patients he tends at the hospital.
 He also experiences difficulty controlling his lusts.
 He and Tae-jun start to meet in secrecy to conduct a sexual affair.
 No longer able to maintain his vows as a priest, he quits the order and moves into Mrs Ra’s spare room.
 Tae-jun tells Sang-Hyun how Kang-woo abuses her.
 Sang-Hyun plans a fishing trip for the three of them, during which he pushes Kang-woo overboard and drowns him.
 At the funeral, Mrs Ra collapses paralysed.
 Though they have the freedom to be together now, Sang-Hyun and Tae-jun are haunted by images of Kang-woo everywhere.
 During a fight, Sang-Hyun kills Tae-jun but then revives her as a vampire with some of his blood.
 Under the eye of the paralysed Mrs Ra, they continue their vampiric ways.
 Sang-Hyun, who has made scrupulous effort not to kill, becomes disturbed at seeing how willing to kill Tae-jun has now become.

 South Korean director Park Chan-Wook established himself as a name to watch out for with his fifth film Oldboy (2003), a revenge drama that grabbed the throat in a brutal way and never let go.
 It has been tipped for an English-language remake for several years now.
 After the international acclaim enjoyed by Oldboy, some of Park’s earlier films like the thriller JSA: Joint Security Area (2000) and the revenge film Sympathy for Mr Vengeance (2002) started to become available.
-Park subsequently went onto other films like a segment of the horror anthology Three … Extremes (2004), Lady Vengeance (2005), the gonzo romantic comedy I’m a Cyborg, But That’s OK (2006), this venture into vampire cinema, his English-language debut with the psycho-thriller Stoker (2013) and the exquisite The Handmaiden (2016), as well as produced the science-fiction film Snowpiercer (2013).
+Park subsequently went onto other films like a segment of the horror anthology Three … Extremes (2004), Lady Vengeance (2005), the gonzo romantic comedy I’m a Cyborg, But That’s OK (2006), this venture into vampire cinema, his English-language debut with the psycho-thriller Stoker (2013), the exquisite The Handmaiden (2016) and the English-language spy mini-series The Little Drummer Girl (2018), as well as produced the science-fiction film Snowpiercer (2013).

 Thirst is a much quieter and more subdued film than Oldboy – at least at the outset.
 Whereas Oldboy was raucously raw and in your face with gutsily uncompromised viscerality, the earlier scenes here following Song Kang-ho’s priest, his ministry and the mah-jong games are quiet and the festival audience waits patiently, clearly expecting them to open up at any moment.
 Park takes his time getting there.
 However, about the point that we see Song Kang-ho conducting the last rites (which is not a plenary indulgence, despite what the subtitling seems to think) and then furtively licking the dead person’s blood off his fingers, followed by him lying on the floor beneath a comatose patient’s bed with an IV tube of blood running down into his mouth, or where he returns from the mah-jong evening and tries to control his lust by beating his crotch with a ruler, we are drawn into the film’s spell.